 An intensive paralegal certificate program is most appropriate for individuals with either an associate’s or a bachelor’s degree.
-A paralegal certificate program presents a perfect opportunity to develop the essential, nuts-and-bolts, hands-on skills that employers seek.
+A paralegal certificate program presents a perfect opportunity to develop the essential, nuts-and-bolts, hands-on skills that employers seek when interviewing paralegal candidates.
 These certificate programs often can be completed in just a few months, providing a simple, accessible path for aspiring paralegals.
 A paralegal certificate demonstrates that someone has formal training and opens the door to numerous and varied job opportunities.

 If you are considering the paralegal field and have not yet earned an associate’s degree, consider majoring in paralegal studies for a comprehensive overview of the skills needed to succeed.
 If, however, you already have an undergraduate degree in another discipline, returning to school for a full degree program may not make sense or be feasible because of the cost and time-commitment.
 Moreover, a degree is not required in the paralegal field.

 It is rare, however, for a paralegal to be hired without a paralegal certificate.
 Individuals with work experience in the legal field as, for instance, a legal secretary or assistant, sometimes transition into a paralegal role with approval from a supervising attorney.
 They use skills that they have developed on the job, but completing a paralegal certificate program typically is the best process for becoming an effective paralegal.

 Paralegals are valued professionals with varied responsibilities who can work as generalists or specialists.
 Specialized training can better prepare aspiring paralegals for the position’s main accountabilities and assignments, most notably: